Your day-by-day itinerary

 Swooping Cranes in Sweeping Valleys

 You’ll visit one of the most beautiful valleys in the whole of the Himalayas, home to the black-necked crane, Phobjikha Valley.
 You’ll stay in a charming hotel on the edge of the valley.
 Whilst here you’ll visit a large monastery which offers beautiful views of the valley and take a trip to the Crane Centre for information on the long-legged birds.

 Uncover the Legends of Bumthang

 Bumthang is the cultural and spiritual heartland of Bhutan.
-The journey takes around three hours, but you’ll travel along some of Bhutan’s most scenic passes, covered in prayer flags fluttering in the wind.
-During your stay in Bumthang you can set your own pace.
-Just a short drive from your hotel is the Red Panda Brewery; definitely worth a visit if you’re into your white beer.
+The journey takes around seven hours, but you’ll travel along some of Bhutan’s most scenic passes, covered in prayer flags fluttering in the wind and make quite a few stops along the way.
+During your stay in Bumthang, you’ll visit the impressive Jakar Dzong, see young monks practice their debating skills, and if you’re lucky, you might witness one of the colourful festivals the region’s famous for.

 There are many interesting monasteries and festivals in the region that are well worth a visit, so have a chat with your guide to see what’s going on during your stay.
 You can also take a trip to Burning Lake, a sacred part of the mountain river and a beautiful spot to relax.
 This region is also ideal for day hikes during which you can visit numerous remote temples.
 On the last day of your stay you’ll drive to the Ura Valley, one of the most unusual villages in Bhutan.